ClementFoucher/StateS/README.md

 ## Obtaining code and generating StateS
 StateS code license (GNU GPL V2) can be consulted using [the LICENSE file](LICENSE?raw=true), or at [this address](https://www.gnu.org/licenses/gpl-2.0.en.html).
-Qt 6 is required to compile StateS, as well as a compiler supporting C++ 2017.
+Qt 6 is required to compile StateS, with modules `printsupport` and `svg` installed.
+The compiler must support C++ 2020.

 To obtain the code, use the following command:
 ```